 $1000 Invested In This Stock 5 Years Ago, Would Be Worth This Much

-Oracle (NYSE:ORCL) has outperformed the market over the past 5 years by 4.9% on an annualized basis.
+Nike (NYSE:NKE) has outperformed the market over the past 5 years by 9.89% on an annualized basis.

-Buying $1,000 In ORCL: 5 years ago, an investor could have purchased 25.67 shares of Oracle at the time with $1,000.
-This investment in ORCL would have produced an average annual return of 19.94%.
-Currently, Oracle has a market capitalization of $257.99 billion.
+Buying $1,000 In NKE: 5 years ago, an investor could have purchased 19.26 shares of Nike at the time with $1,000.
+This investment in NKE would have produced an average annual return of 25.07%.
+Currently, Nike has a market capitalization of $248.62 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.